 Meet Katie

-ANIMAL BEHAVIOR CONSULTANT
+ANIMAL BEHAVIOR & TRAINING CONSULTANT

 Training using operant conditioning with a focus on positive reinforcement has allowed me to train husbandry and medical behaviors such as kenneling, voluntary injections and stationing for Red Fox, Black Bear and Sitka Black-Tailed Deer just to name a few.
 Knowing an animal’s natural behavior and what it means allows us to analyze comfort compared to stress which gives us the tools to train focused on compassion.
 After opening my business in 2019, I have continued to work with both domestic and exotic animals to increase quality of life and animal welfare using training techniques.
 I would love to help you with any behaviors you are hoping to create or improve.